 Carrying a heavy bag, briefcase, or purse can add to neck strain and pain.
 This is particularly true for bags that are carried on one side of the body.
 Make sure to go through the contents of your bag frequently to avoid carrying around unnecessary weight.
 You may also consider switching to a backpack so that weight can be distributed more symmetrically.

-- Have your neck checked – slight misalignments of the bones in your cervical spine can affect how your joints work, how your muscles move, and how your nerves function.
+Slight misalignments of the bones in your cervical spine can affect how your joints work, how your muscles move, and how your nerves function.
 The uppermost vertebra in your neck, the atlas (C1), is the most freely movable segment not only in the neck but in the entire spine.
 If the atlas misaligns, it can cause the rest of the neck beneath it to compensate in order to keep the head in a neutral, balanced position.
-Upper cervical chiropractors are specifically trained to address this important, underlying cause of many neck pain cases.
+Upper cervical chiropractors have training to address this important, underlying cause of many neck pain cases.

 Upper Cervical Chiropractic Care Makes Sense for Neck Pain

 When your neck is painful, stiff, or sore, it makes sense to address the underlying cause rather than cover up symptoms.
 If you are suffering from chronic neck pain and have yet to try upper cervical chiropractic care, then it might be the natural, lasting solution you’ve been looking for.
 Upper cervical care in Monmouth is precise and gentle, making it suitable for young and old alike.

 At Upper Cervical of Monmouth, our goal is to correct the subtle misalignments that occur at the junction between the head and neck.
 This restores the normal balance of the head over the rest of the neck which, in turn, reduces the strain and tension on the spine below.
-You may find that the relief you get not only reduces your neck pain but also gives you back the quality of life you’re used to and the ability to go about your day freely.
+You may find that the relief you get not only reduces your neck pain but also gives you back the quality of life you had.